 What we don’t: Returns are only for new, unused products.

 For skiing and snowboarding, Evo.com quickly has become one of the top sites on the Internet for new gear and clearances.
-This Seattle-based company has a great online interface for choosing gear and placing your order (we especially like the “sell out risk” that shows exactly how many of an item are left), an excellent selection of ski touring and downhill hard goods and apparel, and you get free ground shipping in the U.S. on orders over $50.
-In addition to the flagship Seattle store, Evo has branches in Portland, Denver, and Whistler, B.C. (more are coming soon in Salt Lake, Snoqualmie Pass, and Hood River) where you can order online and get store pickup and shop services.
+This Seattle-based company has a great online interface for choosing gear and placing your order (we especially like the “sell out risk” that shows exactly how many of an item are left), an excellent selection of ski touring and downhill hard goods and apparel, and free ground shipping in the U.S. on orders over $50.
+Plus, if you live near one of their retail locations—Seattle; Portland; Denver; Whistler, B.C.; Salt Lake City; Snoqualmie Pass, Wash.; Hood River, Ore.; and soon in Tahoe City, Calif.—you can order online and pick up your items in store or take advantage of shop services like boot fittings, mounts and tunes.

-Sizing is always a challenge when online shopping for ski gear and clothing, but Evo has one of the best and most comprehensive sizing and buying guide section we’ve run across.
+Sizing is always a challenge when online shopping for ski gear and clothing, but Evo has one of the best and most comprehensive sizing and buying guide sections we’ve run across.
 Their articles offer helpful tips and cover anything from ski boot sizing to the various fits and styles of outerwear.
-In addition, they have a reasonable return policy (as long as the product is unused), for returning or exchanging items, and an impressive inventory of discounted and used gear.
+In addition, they have a reasonable return and exchange policy (as long as the product is unused), as well as an impressive inventory of discounted and used gear.

 Return policy: Lifetime for new, unused items (refund); 30 days for used items (store credit)